 Since 2005 some 50 programs in health humanities have commenced in the US and 25 in the UK.
 While the popularity of these programs is growing, much of the development relies on committed individuals rather than being core in curricula.
 The impact of health humanities during training and in professional practice is complex and under-researched with even fewer studies of health humanities in the baccalaureate level programs.

 Internationally, there are several Centres and Institutes focused on the study of Health or Medical Humanities including WUN Members Cape Town, Maastricht, and Alberta, each with a different focus and who are not currently working together.

 With the commencement of the first Australian undergraduate major in Humanities for Health and Medicine at the University of Western Australia (UWA) in 2019, it is timely and appropriate for UWA to bring together experienced researchers and educators to form an international WUN Health Humanities research collaboration to substantiate the rationale for including humanities as core material in health professions curricula.

 The focus of this project is to:

 1. Design an evaluation framework to assist health professions education providers at WUN universities to describe, using a consistent approach, the learning processes and core learning outcomes in health humanities teaching.

-validate the developed framework through analysis of international health humanities curricula both in the pre-health baccalaureate level and selected medicine, nursing and allied health courses.
+2.Conduct an international, multi-centre, collaborative study including all WUN partners that will validate the developed framework through analysis of international health humanities curricula both in the pre-health baccalaureate level and selected medicine, nursing, and allied health courses.